Luxor Museum

 All You Need to Know

-The museum is built on two levels with a ramp leading from the ground floor to the upper floor and contains artefacts from around the Theban area.
-Many of the free-standing granite statues depict kings, queens, and high-status officials who left their images in the Theban temples.
-Tutankhamun of course is well-represented by some of the objects from his tomb in the Valley of the Kings which are not currently on display in the Cairo Museum.
-Included among these is the famous majestic head of a cow goddess, of resin and gilded wood, which is one of the first items the visitor will see when entering the museum.
-There are exhibits of funerary stelae, offering tables, papyri, tomb furniture, a cartonage mummy-case and many small statuettes and shabtis.
-In glass cases in the centre of the upper floor are smaller objects such as jewellery, funerary and ritual items and artefacts from daily life.
+The museum is structured on two levels, accessible via a ramp from the ground floor to the upper floor, and showcases artifacts from the Theban area.
+The museum boasts several standing granite statues of kings, queens, and high-status officials who have left their images in the Theban temples.
+Tutankhamun, the famous Egyptian pharaoh, is well-represented by several objects from his tomb in the Valley of the Kings, which are currently not on display in the Cairo Museum.
+One of the first objects visitors will see when entering the museum is the majestic head of a cow goddess made of resin and gilded wood.
+The exhibits on display include funerary stelae, offering tables, papyri, tomb furniture, a cartonnage mummy case, and many small statuettes and shabtis.
+The smaller objects such as jewelry, funerary and ritual items, and artifacts from daily life are displayed in glass in the center of the upper floor.

-The museum was conceived by the Egyptian Ministry of Culture, which hired Dr. Mahmud El Hakim, a top Egyptian architect, to create the plans in 1962.
-The installation of the museum art works came later and was finished between 1972 and 1975.
+The museum was created by the Egyptian Ministry of Culture, which Dr. Mahmud El Hakim, a famous Egyptian architect, designed the plans in 1962.
+The installation of the museum's artworks was completed, between 1972 and 1975.

 Inside Luxor Museum